| Jumpstart Our

 "three way" communication between research, investment

-banking and management will not apply;
+banking and management will not apply; there will be no post

 pricing quiet period or booster shot restrictions on research

-reports or other communications; and
+reports or other communications; and emerging growth

 companies and their authorized representatives will be permitted to